This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 5. Collaboration opportunities/services

 For example, do you offer product photography, social media takeovers, video production, photo editing or maybe a package where you combine different services?
 You don’t have to list the same things as everyone else, highlight any special services that set you apart from other creators.
-Maybe you specialize in video reviews for hotels or maybe you have created several viral Tiktok videos.
-Brands are always looking for new and creative ways to market themselves so try to be as original as possible.

 And then there’s the question of whether or not to include rates for the specific services you offer in the media kit or if you should quote brands on a case-by-case basis.
 Since every brand has different goals and budgets, not every partnership or collaboration is treated equally.
-However, if a brand requests your rates and you haven’t sent them your media kit yet, definitely include the rates next to your services.

 6. Testimonials & previous work